Mattjhagen/mattjhagen-portfolio/README.md

 ## Deploy

-Works as-is on GitHub Pages: push to `main`, then enable Pages (Settings → Pages → deploy from `main` / root).
+Deployed on GitHub Pages from `main` with the custom domain in `CNAME` (mattjhagen.xyz).
 Also works on Netlify, Vercel, or Cloudflare Pages with zero config.